kaijuking/myvocab/README.md

 # myvocab
-A flash card program for studyig Japanese.
+A flash card program for studying Japanese.
 Create and study your very own flashcards! <br><br>
 For a live demo of my application please go here: http://myvocab.herokuapp.com/

 # Features